7 Best Replacement Window Brands for Homes of 2024

 Casement-Style

 Rotate an awning-style window 90 degrees, and you will have a casement-style replacement window.
-This window opens with a crank from either the left or right side and also provides a very tight seal against the frame.
+This window opens with a crank from the left or right side and provides a very tight seal against the frame.

 Methodology